SlackBrains/gdprhell.github.io/README.md

-## Welcome to GitHub Pages
+## Privacy Policy

-You can use the [editor on GitHub](https://github.com/SlackBrains/gdprhell.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+built the FUCK_APP app as a Free app.
+This SERVICE is provided by at no cost and is intended for use as is.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
+The Personal Information that I collect is used for providing and improving the Service.
+I will not use or share your information with anyone except as described in this Privacy Policy.

-### Markdown
+### Information Collection and Use

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for